UACOMTucson/entrada-1x-docs/docs/developer/wslsetup.md

 # Requirements

-* Windows 10 Professional with the Anneiversary Update
+* Windows 10 Professional with the Anniversary Update
 * Enable Developer Mode
 * WSL started and configured for the first time